Dorothy Baker (writer): Career

 Her next book Trio was published in 1943.
 The story was a big departure from her previous work: "[Trio] deals with the rivalry between a sophisticated female French professor and an unsuspecting young man for the attention of a female graduate student."
 With its themes of lesbianism, the subject of the novel drew critical response.
 In interviews, Baker would deny the references to lesbianism.
 The book was not considered immoral by the Commonwealth Club of California, and the club also gave Trio the General Literature Gold Medal in 1943.
 Baker and her husband made the novel into a play, but it was quickly taken off Broadway on grounds of obscenity, because of its lesbian themes.

-After the failure of her play, she went back to writing novels.
+After the suppression of her play, she went back to writing novels.
 Cassandra at the Wedding was published in 1962 and it did much better than Trio.
 While Cassandra at the Wedding also contained lesbian overtones, the subject was handled in a less judgemental way: "Where Trio presents lesbianism as overtly destructive—the lesbian “villain” is disgraced and then commits suicide—in the later novel same-sex relations are simply part of the psychological puzzle from which the protagonist emerges as a stronger, more independent woman.
 In a redemptive image at the end of the novel, Cassandra walks across the Golden Gate Bridge with thoughts, not of suicide, but of life and art."
 Howard Baker asserted that the characters in Cassandra at the Wedding were based on Dorothy herself and the couple's own two daughters.
 This novel won the admiration of Alfred Kazin and Carson McCullers.